almondp040/Advanced-JS-Practice/SOLIDOOP/notes.md

     - Software entities should be open for extension but closed for modification.
 This means that the behavior of a module can be extended without modifying its source code.
     - We should be able to extend functionality without modifying the original class

+- Liskov Substitution Principle
+    - Objects of a superclass should be able to be replaced with objects of a subclass without affecting the correctness of the program.